-XML sitemaps are a way for web site owners to help the search engine index pages on their web sites, through the use of an xml Sitemap.
+XML sitemaps are a way for web site owners to help the search engine index pages on their web sites, through the use of XML Sitemaps.
 Yahoo and Microsoft joined Google in adding support for XML sitemaps not long after, and a set of pages explaining the sitemaps protocol was launched.

-The paper answers some of those questions, with a look at how Google uses XML sitemaps in discovering new pages, and new content on already indexed pages, as well as a case study on three different web sites – Amazon, CNN, and Pubmed.
+The paper answers some of those questions, with a look at how Google may use an XML sitemap in discovering new pages, and new content on already indexed pages, as well as a case study on three different web sites – Amazon, CNN, and Pubmed.